Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Introduction

-Our aim is to investigate long-term viscous damping in this system, i.e.\,to show that due to fluid viscosity and the interaction through the boundary, either elastic displacement will disappear over time, or the way in which it can persist can be characterized.
-We show that unique strong solutions exist globally in time, if the initial data are small, and that
+Our motivation is to study long-term viscous damping and show that due to fluid viscosity and the interaction of fluid and structure through the boundary, either elastic displacement of the structure will disappear over time, or the way in which it persists can be characterized.
+More precisely, we show that unique strong solutions exist globally in time, if the initial data are small, and that

 as well as,

 Here, the constant (in time) function $\varphi_{N}^{0}$ is known a priori and satisfies